 Mr. Karlsson continues: “after the installed base analysis, Neles provides customers recommendations for devices and spares kept in inventory.
 This usually lowers the inventory values but improves the critical spare parts coverage.
 A harmonisation plan for devices and spares is one of our key actions, it improves spare part management and enables faster reaction in urgent cases.
 We can also recommend device upgrades and modernisations which can lead to better productivity and profitability.”

 Shutdowns & turnarounds

 Shutdowns are complex events requiring specialised planning and efficient execution.
 And, as many plant and maintenance managers can testify, an unexpected event can have a major effect on materials, schedules and resources.

-This is where the enormous experience of Metso flow control service teams really does come into its own.
-And enormous really is the right term here, for Metso performed over 100 shutdowns and turnarounds in 2016 alone!
+This is where the enormous experience of Neles service teams really does come into its own.
+And enormous really is the right term here, for they performed over 100 shutdowns and turnarounds in 2016 alone!
 So they have amassed a wealth of experience.
-Says Anne Hassinen, Manager, Shutdown Business Management: “with Metso on board you have the ideal partner for crucial shutdown planning to ensure the correct scope with the needed activities, materials and resources for effective execution and a smooth start-up.
-All maintenance activities are implemented following Metso safety and quality standards and are thoroughly documented.
+Says Anne Hassinen, Manager, Shutdown Business Management, at that time Metso: “with us on board you have the ideal partner for crucial shutdown planning to ensure the correct scope with the needed activities, materials and resources for effective execution and a smooth start-up.
+All maintenance activities are implemented following Neles safety and quality standards and are thoroughly documented.
 Key information can therefore be used in future maintenance to improve safety and reliability.”

 TEXT: David Sear